centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/troubleshooting-plugins.md

 available and generally easier to debug.

 In the same way, if you use a proxy, you can tell the Plugin how to go through by adding the `--proxyurl` option to your command line.
-The expecte format is:
+The expected format is:
 `--proxyurl='<proto>://<proxy_addr>:<proxy_port>`.

 #### UNKNOWN: 500 Can't connect to `<ip_address>:<port>` (Connection refused)